Sponsoring a family member's green card? Learn about income requirements & financial obligations as a U.S. citizen or green card holder.

 U.S. Sponsor’s Financial Responsibility: Our Guide

-Today, many people plan to reunite with family through immigration, and understanding the financial responsibilities of a sponsor is important.
-If you are a U.S. citizen or lawful permanent resident petitioning for a relative to receive a green card, you play a key role in making sure they do not become a public charge.
-This article looks at the obligations and gives valuable insights to help you.
+Today, many people seek to reunite with family through immigration, making it important to understand a sponsor’s financial responsibilities.
+If you are a U.S. citizen or lawful permanent resident petitioning for a relative to get a green card, you play a vital role in ensuring they do not become a public charge.
+This U.S. sponsor’s financial responsibility article looks at the obligations and gives valuable insights to help you.

 Understanding the “Public Charge” Concept